mattdesl/lerp-array/README.md

 You can optionally specify an `out` parameter to re-use an array object.
 Otherwise, a new one will be created.

+If the two arrays have different sizes, the length of the smallest will prevail.

 ## License

 MIT, see [LICENSE.md](http://github.com/mattdesl/lerp-array/blob/master/LICENSE.md) for details.